 One important point to remember is that the Timeline Bar represents all of the linked Players on the Stage (meaning all of the Players for which you are not currently performing an in-cell search).
-So if you pause the Timeline Bar at June 15th at 8:00:00 AM, each of the linked Players will display video from that point in time (as long as the video is available).
+So if you pause the Timeline Bar at June 15 at 8:00 AM, each of the linked Players will display video from that point in time (as long as there is video available).